danielsollondon/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ### Limitations

-- [Cluster autoscaler][cluster autoscaler] is currently not supported.
 - [InifiniBand][InifiniBand] isn't available.
 - This feature isn't available in Azure portal.
 [Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
 - [Node pool snapshot][node pool snapshot] isn't supported.